Amine-OMRI/HR-Analytics/README.md

   * Drop columns that have more than 20% missing data.
 Write down the columns.
   * Convert the columns to their correct data type.
   * Encode the categorical variables using the appropriate encoding methodologie.
-  #### List of preprocessing appoach
+  #### List of preprocessing approaches
   We used different pre-processing to deal with missing values, categorical values with high cardinalities and below the list of approaches

-  	* App1: One-hot encoding city + Ordinal encoding experience + imputing missing values with the most frequent values
+	* App1: Binary encoded city + Combined Ordinal encoded experience + imputing missing values with the most frequent value (the mode)
-	* App2: Binary encoding city + Ordinal encoding experience + imputing missing values with the most frequent values
+	* App2: Binary encoded city + Ordinal encoded experience + imputing missing values with the most frequent value (the mode)
-	* App3: Hashing encoding city + Ordinal encoding experience + imputing missing values with the most frequent values
+	* App3: Hashing encoded city + Combined Ordinal encoding experience + imputing missing values with the most frequent value (the mode)
-	* App4: One-hot encoding city + Ordinal encoding experience + **Replacing missing values with new category = "missing"**
+	* App4: Hashing encoded city + Ordinal encoding experience + imputing missing values with the most frequent value (the mode)
-	* App5: One-hot encoding city + Combined Ordinal encoding experience + imputing missing values with the most frequent values
+	* App5: One-hot encoded city + Combined Ordinal encoded experience + imputing missing values with the most frequent value (the mode)
+	* App6: One-hot encoded city + Ordinal encoded experience + **Replacing missing values with new category = "missing" in Gender, Company_size, Company_type**
-	* App6: Binary encoding city + Combined Ordinal encoding experience + imputing missing values with the most frequent values
+	* App7: One-hot encoded city + Ordinal encoded experience + imputing missing values with the most frequent value (the mode)
+	* App8: One-hot Combined (cat with freq <1%) encoded city + Ordinal encoded experience + **Replacing missing values with new category = "missing" in Gender, Company_size, Company_type**
+	* App9: One-hot Combined (cat with freq <1%) encoded city + Combined Ordinal encoded experience + **Replacing missing values with new category = "missing" in Gender, Company_size, Company_type**
-	* App7: Hashing encoding city + Combined Ordinal encoding experience + imputing missing values with the most frequent values
+	* App10: One-hot Combined (cat with freq <1%) encoded city + Combined Ordinal encoded experience + imputing missing values with the most frequent value (the mode)

 ### b.
 Modeling  <a name="modeling">
    We have used three different models: